stevenbenner/stevenbenner.com/src/content/posts/2010-03-13-comparison-of-popular-social-bookmarking-widgets.md

 <figcaption>AddThis Widget</figcaption>
 </figure>

 By far the most popular social bookmarking widget on the internet today, AddThis sets the standard that all of the other bookmarking widgets try to live up to.
 They have the largest user base, a massive collection of supported service, lots of display flexibility and have localized their widget into more than 50 languages.
-They also support SSL.
+They also support <abbr title="Secure Sockets Layer">SSL</abbr>.

 I have [voiced some concerns](/2010/02/addthis-friendly-widget-and-brilliant-viral-tracking-scheme/) about AddThis using some black-hat user tracking and profiling tactics.
 However, since they are so popular this service must get some love in this review.